Rudolfisky/Creative-Technology-2022/Projects/Client project.md

 This First Impression project (Client project) is a great example of my personal vision.
 I believe that stores could greatly profit from making an webstore activity, like customizing a car, one you could do in a physical store.
 Not only does this add value, but it will create more costumer-brand loyalty.

 In the future I hope to see many more interactive in-store experiences (and maybe even work on them).
-In an ideal world, each store would have interactive solutions to help the customer select product like cars, pants or even perfume.
+In an ideal world, each store would have interactive solutions to help the customer select product like cars, pants or even perfume. -->

-#### Deliverables

 <hr/>